hfinkel/lfort/docs/UsersManual.rst

 **-f[no-]color-diagnostics**
-   This option, which defaults to on when a color-capable terminal is detected, controls whether or not Clang prints diagnostics in color.
+   This option, which defaults to on when a color-capable terminal is detected, controls whether or not LFort prints diagnostics in color.

-   When this option is enabled, Clang will use colors to highlight specific parts of the diagnostic, e.g.,
+   When this option is enabled, LFort will use colors to highlight specific parts of the diagnostic, e.g.,

    .. nasty hack to not lose our dignity